BronBron-Commits/U-ai/README.md

 U-ai

-A small Transformer engine written in pure Rust.
-Runs fully offline with no external ML crates or models.

-Current features:
-- custom .tmod model format
-- embeddings + positional embeddings
+U-ai is a fully modular Transformer inference engine written in Rust.
+It performs a single-token forward pass using a simplified architecture with support for multi-layer attention and feedforward logic.
+All computations are handled locally with no dependencies on external runtimes.

+Directory structure:

+src/
+- main.rs               - Entry point
+- model/                - Model definition and parameters
+- io/                   - Save and load weights to file
+- layer/                - Neural network layers
-- multi-head attention
+  - attention/          - Q, K, V projections and attention logic
-- pre-LayerNorm
-- residual connections
-- feed-forward layer
-- softmax decoding
-- works offline in Termux or Linux
+  - ff.rs               - Feedforward network
+  - residual.rs         - Residual connection logic

 How to run:

+1. Build the project:
    cargo build --release

+2. Run the binary:
    ./target/release/local_ai

-If the model file is missing, a new one is generated.

-Next steps:
-- causal masking
-- training loop
-- tokenizer
+This will output a stream of sampled token IDs based on a randomly initialized model.
+Training and decoding logic are not yet implemented.